Install Instructions for Amazon Linux

 Python: Building Z3 requires Python 3, but Python 2 is the default on Amazon Linux 2.
 If

-displays version 2, tryorsudo alternatives --set python `which python3`
+python --versiondisplays version 2, tryorsudo alternatives --set python `which python3`alias python=python3 -

 G++: Building Z3 requires G++ 8 or later with support for C++20, but G++ 7 is the default on Amazon Linux 2.
 If